 Power reserve: 42 hours

 Case: Stainless steel / Rose gold / Steel & Rose gold

 Water resistance: 50 meters

-Strap: Stainless steel bracelet / steel and 18-carat rose gold bracelet / black alligator leather strap with triple safety folding clasp
+Strap: Stainless steel bracelet / Steel and 18-karat rose gold bracelet / Black alligator leather strap with triple safety folding clasp

 Crystal: Sapphire, antireflective